 Also referred to as Joburg or Jozi by locals, Johannesburg is the second largest city in Africa.
 Getting its start as a gold mining town, Johannesburg attracted people from all around the world to settle here and try to make their fortune.
 This has had the wonderful effect of creating a diverse mix of cultures from across Africa and around the world that call this bustling metropolis home.
 It is precisely this colourful, cultural diversity that makes the city so attractive to travellers.
 Whether you're visiting the cradle of human civilisation, located nearby, exploring the many markets or museums, or going on a culinary excursion or attending a show, your options are seemingly endless.
-Despite its size and rapid development in recent years, the surrounding countryside also offers a charming peacefulness.

 Featuring dozens of public artworks scattered about the neighbourhood, from landmark murals to wonderful sculptures, this ‘place of light’ as the name means in Sesotho, is a top destination in Johannesburg.
 Maboneng has earned a well-deserved name as a centre of creative energy here.
 Offering a mix of unique restaurants, cafes, markets and art galleries, a visit to this inner-city precinct is sure to delight and entrance all travellers to Johannesburg.